MicrosoftDocs/dynamics-365-customer-engagement/ce/includes/ribbon-element-crmparameter.md

-Represents data retrieved from the Microsoft Dynamics 365 application that may be passed as a parameter.
+Represents data retrieved from the Microsoft Dynamics 365 for Customer Engagement application that may be passed as a parameter.